 Born in the same month as you: Has same number of siblings as you: Speaks more than one language: Has performed on stage somewhere: Was born outside of California: Plays a musical instrument: Wears glasses (or contacts): Plays on a sports team: Has volunteered in the community: (doing what?)
-Has the same favorite TV show: Has the same favorite food: Has visited a country outside the U.S.: Can name all 7 dwarves: Has been to Disney World: Dressed up for Halloween: (where?)
-(What are their names?) (as what?)
+Has the same favorite TV show: Has the same favorite food: Has visited a country outside the U.S.: Can name all 7 dwarves: (What are their Has been to Disney World: Dressed up for Halloween: (as what?) (where?) names?)

-How Are We Doing on Group Agreements?
+Session 14 How Are We Doing on Group Agreements?
 How Do We Develop a Visitor Policy?